White Horse Village Corporate Compliance & Ethics Program

 A Shared Responsibility

 Because White Horse Village Inc. is in the business of caring for and providing services for others, it is critical that each of us adheres to appropriate standards of behavior.
-As individuals and as an organization, we are responsible to many different groups.
+As individuals and as an organization, we are responsible for many different groups.
 We must act ethically and responsibly in our relations with:

 Residents and their families;